SSBDoppler/slippi-hud/README.md

 ### What are all the variables I can call?
 See that folder labeled schemas?
 There be the awnsers you seek.
 ### Whats this coded in?
-Python, Node, Javascript, and Lit as I understand.
+Node, Javascript, and Lit as I understand.
 # Credits
 ## Design Director
 ### Steven 'Doppler12' Knepper